-When the ecosystem becomes liquid (players interact freely, with a minimum effort from the central platform) that is when the platform has reached its maximum potential.
+When the ecosystem becomes liquid (players interact freely, with a minimum effort from the central platform), the platform has reached its maximum potential.

-Therefore, as this happens marketing becomes the set of activities to help this ecosystem to build up in the first place, and to maintain or grow.
+Therefore, as this happens, marketing becomes the set of activities to help this ecosystem to build up in the first place and to maintain or grow.
 In that, the marketer becomes more like a policy-maker or a community-builder.

 When a company creates an ecosystem, it becomes possible to convert its business model, relatively quickly.

 Flywheels and momentum

-As the flywheel model gains momentum, you don’t start from scratch, but when the accumulated momentum reaches a critical mass as a side effect an entrepreneurial ecosystem forms, which becomes the most important asset for the platform business model.
+As the flywheel model gains momentum, you don’t start from scratch, but when the accumulated momentum reaches a critical mass as a side effect, an entrepreneurial ecosystem forms, which becomes the most important asset for the platform business model.